faruken/aio-tinder/README.rst

 Introduction
 ************
-This is a simple Tinder API for Python 3.5 and above.
+Asynchronous Tinder API client written in Python that targets Python 3.5 and above.

 Tinder API request/responses are captured with `mitmproxy <https://mitmproxy.org/>`_.

 Note
 ====
 This library is Python 3.5 and above only.
-It relies on asyncio and type hinting which are features available only in Python 3.5 and above henceforth the library is not compatible with the previous Python versions.
+It relies on asyncio and type hinting henceforth the library is not compatible with the previous Python versions.

 Installation